PC4009 - Introduction to Research in Psychology (2021/22)

 This module allows students the opportunity to learn about, and develop their skills in, psychology research.

 The syllabus includes coverage of different ways of both summarising and presenting data; using data analysis software; and using statistics to draw inferences about populations from research samples.
-LO4,LO5
+LO 4-5

-The practical research elements of the syllabus will involve students in active participation in a range of psychology research, and will address the real world conduct and reporting of simple research studies, including an introduction to the structure and purpose of a research report; how to write and format each section of a research report; and APA style for scientific writing.
-LO3,LO4,LO5,LO6
+The practical research elements of the syllabus will involve students in active participation in psychology research, and will address the real world conduct and reporting of simple research studies, including an introduction to the structure and purpose of a research report; how to write and format each section of a research report; and APA style for scientific writing.
+LO 3-6

 Balance of independent study and scheduled teaching activity

 The module is delivered through a variety of teaching and learning methods.
-Lectures will deliver core research methods, report writing, and data handling material to students (e.g., key concepts, calculations, data presentation formats) and provide a framework for further reading and independent study.
+Lectures will deliver core research methods, report writing, and data handling material to students (e.g., key concepts, data presentation formats) and provide a framework for further reading and independent study.
 Workshops provide an opportunity for students to seek clarification of concepts and processes covered in the lectures and to check or their understanding of these concepts and processes through a range of discussions and practical exercises.
-SPSS workshops enable students to develop competency in the use of this software.
-Practical classes will facilitate students’ experiential learning of the process of experimental research in psychology, as well as providing students with the research examples upon which their written reports will be based.
+Workshops enable students to develop digital literacy skills and competency the use of this statistical software including SPSS.
+Practical classes will facilitate students’ experiential learning of the process of research in psychology, as well as providing students with the research examples upon which their written reports will be based.

 Students’ active engagement in these elements is essential to success on this module.
 Students will be supported in their learning through the provision of directed reading and exercises, through online learning materials, and through opportunities for engagement with peers and the teaching team.
-Students are responsible for engaging with these activities in a timely manner and for using formative feedback provided in relation to both contributory assessments (practical reports) and non-contributory assessments (summative assessment tasks, directed private study activities) to facilitate learning and reflection on their progress.
+Students are responsible for engaging with these activities in a timely manner and for using formative feedback provided in relation to both contributory assessments (MCQ examination, practical report) and non-contributory assessments (summative assessment tasks, directed private study activities) to facilitate learning and reflection on their progress.

 On successful completion of this module, students will be able to: